operator-framework/community-operators/docs/tests-in-pr.md

 #### [orange] - Test of operator to be deployed with existing bundles in quay registry
 Test if operator can be added to index from existing bundles from production (quay.io)

-- Build current opeator version locally
+- Build current operator version locally
 - Use older versions from from quay.io
 - Build catalog